nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Step 4.
 The user decides to view the usage of `add` to learn to add a contact, and executes `help add`.

 Step 5.
-CONNECTIONS will display a detailed help message on the usage of the `add` command in `ResultDisplay`.
+CONNECTIONS will displays a detailed help message on the usage of the `add` command in `ResultDisplay`.

 ### Birthday Reminder feature